- Table of Contents

 b.
 Break It Down

 Breaking down daunting long-term goals into smaller, achievable short-term tasks is a cornerstone of effective goal setting.
 Consider your long-term goal as a colossal puzzle; each short-term goal is a piece of that puzzle.
 Create a timeline that outlines your milestones, and determine the necessary steps to reach each milestone.
-By dividing your goals into manageable tasks, you not only simplify the journey but also create a sense of accomplishment with every small victory, fueling your motivation to tackle the next challenge.
+By dividing your goals into manageable tasks, you simplify the journey and create a sense of accomplishment with every small victory, fueling your motivation to tackle the next challenge.

 c.
 Make Them SMART